AirGrid/docs/docs/integration/prebid-appnexus.md

 2. The AirGrid platform would create a unique ID for your audience, for example `G7ajY1`.
 3. We then automatically create a mapping of `"Holiday Intenders" == "G7ajY1"`, in AppNexus.
 4. As users interact with your site we begin to build your audience, and assign the audience ID.
-5. Prebid is passed the audience ID into a specific field `bids.params.keywords.airgrid`.
+5. Prebid is passed the audience ID into a specific field `bids.params.keywords.edgekit`.
 6. The audience is now targetable via PMP deals in real time.

 ## Bidder Params